 What is a Riparian Zone?

 The area adjacent to the pond or lake is also known as the riparian zone.
 It provides an incredible amount of biodiversity for the environment and ecosystem.
-Riparian zones can add beauty to the pond’s edge, particularly if they are well designed.
+Riparian zones can add beauty to the pond’s edge, particularly if they are well-designed.

-Not only do riparian zones add magnificence, they also attract ranging biodiversity, improve bank stabilization, and help with overall water cleanliness and clarity.
+Not only do riparian zones add magnificence, but they also attract ranging biodiversity, improve bank stabilization, and help with overall water cleanliness and clarity.